LASIK

 In the hours that follow the LASIK procedure, you may experience blurry vision, watery, dry, or itchy eyes.
 These symptoms are normal and improve greatly within 24 hours.

-You’ll have a follow-up appointment with your eye doctor the next day, where they will check how the cornea is healing and measure your vision.
-While it can take a few months for your eye to completely heal and your vision to stabilize, most people can see comfortably enough to drive within a couple of days.
+You’ll have a follow-up appointment with your eye doctor the next day, where they will check how your corneas are healing and measure your vision.
+While it can take a few months for your eyes to completely heal and your vision to stabilize, most people can see comfortably enough to drive within a couple of days.

 LASIK Frequently Asked Questions